Fbocoum1/Networking-portfolio/README.md

 - **Contact**
   - Email, phone, city, and links to my portfolio and GitHub profile.
-  - Statement that I am seeking internships and entry-level networking / IT positions.
+  -  I am preparing to start working in networking and IT support after my graduation in May 2026.

 ## Files